Titleist 915Fd Fairway Wood Review

 Cons: A little expensive

 Best suited for: This is a must-try for any golfer looking for a quality fairway wood.
 The 915Fd is wonderful for low handicaps and professionals wanting premium feel, distance and workability in a smaller head.
 It’s not quite as forgiving as the 915F, but there’s still more than enough forgiveness to keep higher handicaps who are up for the challenge of playing a players wood satisfied.

 What are the reviews like?

 Like the 915F, the 915Fd has received very high review scores overall from customers and critics alike.
-It has average customer ratings of 5/5 on Amazon and 4.8/5 on Global Golf (click here to see those reviews), as well as numerous glowing in-depth critic reviews.
+It has an average customer rating of 4.8/5 on Global Golf (click here to see those reviews), as well as numerous glowing in-depth critic reviews.

 People who have used the 915Fd have lauded it for its superb workability/control, appealing compact profile, adjustability, premium feel at impact and great length off the tee.
 There really doesn’t seem to be anything that Titleist’s 915Fd does poorly.

 Aside from a slightly smaller head (discussed more later in the review) and a slightly more frontward center of gravity (which contributes to a lower launch angle), the features of the 915Fd are virtually identical to those of the 915F.
 The more frontward CG on the 915Fd results in a slightly lower moment of inertia (MOI) and hence a little less forgiveness than the 915F.

 For full descriptions of common features between the 915Fd and 915F, consult the “What are the features?” section in my review of the 915F on Golfstead.
 The preceding link opens in a new window, so you’ll be able to easily come back to the 915Fd review here when you’re done.